duneroadrunner/SaferCPlusPlus/README.md

 And currently, any type declared as safely shareable must also satisfy the criteria for being safely passable.
 That is, safe shareability must imply safe passability.

 (Mis)using `us::TUserDeclaredAsyncShareableObj<>` to indicate that a user-defined type is safely shareable when that type does not meet these criteria could result in unsafe code.

-### thread

-`mstd::thread` is just an implementation of `std::thread` that verifies that the arguments passed are of a type that is designated as safe to pass between threads.

-### async()

-`mstd::async()` is just an implementation of `std::async()` that verifies that the arguments passed are of a type that is designated as safe to pass between threads.

 ### TAsyncSharedV2ReadWriteAccessRequester